 Indeed, Twitter is a great place to find out leads and make crazy sales.
 But you have got to know how to find the target audience using the Twitter advanced search.
 You can also search tweets by sentiments by adding the emoticons “:)” or “:(“ after a word or phrase in the Search section.

 Keep tracking your brand mentions and create your own hashtags while engaging with customers.
 All the marketing efforts on Twitter can be made easier to implement with the help of a social media scheduler.
-You can automate all your tasks and watch your engagement numbers shoot up in no time.
+You can learn how to automate tweets and watch your engagement numbers shoot up in no time.

 RecurPost is a very competent social media scheduling tool that provides you with the advanced service of a Tweet scheduler.
 It will let you manage multiple social media platforms at once.
 It’s also one of the best loomly alternatives.